Dynamical Variational Autoencoders: A Comprehensive Review: Aim, contributions, and outline of the paper

-The following of the paper is organized as follows.
-We start with the background.
-We first present the VAE in Section~\ref{sec:VAEs}, because this model is at the foundation of subsequent DVAE models.
-Since the introduction of temporal models in the VAE framework is closely linked to RNNs and SSMs, we rapidly present these two latter classes of models in Section~\ref{sec:RNNs-SSMs}.
+This paper aims to provide a comprehensive overview of DVAE models.
+The contributions of this paper are detailed as follows.

-In Section~\ref{sec:DVAE}, we present the general class of DVAE models (that encompasses the seven detailed models): We give their definition, we discuss the variables dependencies in the DVAE pdfs, and discuss the extension of the VAE methodology to the DVAE models.
-To our knowledge, this is the first time this class of models is presented in such general and unifying manner.
+\textbf{We provide a formal definition of the general class of DVAEs}.
+We describe its main properties and characteristics and how this class is related to previous classical models, such as VAEs, RNNs, and SSMs.
+We discuss the structure of dependencies between the observed and latent random variables in DVAE pdfs, as well as how these dependencies are implemented with neural networks.
+We discuss the design of inference models considering the general methodology used to identify the actual dependencies of the latent variables at inference time.
+We also discuss the VLB computation for training DVAEs.
+All these points are presented in Chapter~\ref{sec:DVAE}.
+To the best of our knowledge, this is the first time this class of models has been presented in such a general and unified manner.